 What to do in Case of a Dental Emergency

 Toothaches have many different causes including cavities, gum disease, tooth decay, and grinding.
-You can treat the pain and inflammation with an anti-inflammatory, like Advil, until your dentist identifies the cause.
+You can treat the pain and inflammation with an anti-inflammatory, like Advil, or a cold compress or heat pack to the affected area until your dentist identifies the cause.

 Filling or crown popping out